wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03-optimize-performance.md

 Where this becomes complicated, is because not everything that can be expressed in a Power Apps formula can be delegated to every data source.
 The Power Apps language mimics Excel's formula language, designed with complete and instant access to a full workbook in memory, with a wide variety of numerical and text manipulation functions.
 As a result, the Power Apps language is far richer than most data sources can support, including powerful database engines such as SQL Server.

 Working with large data sets requires using data sources and formulas that can be delegated.
 It's the only way to keep your app performing well and ensure users can access all the information they need.
 Take heed of delegation warnings that identify places where delegation isn't possible.
-If you're working with small data sets (fewer than 500 records), you can use any data source and formula because the app can process data locally if the formula can't be delegated.
+If you're working with small data sets (fewer than 500 rows), you can use any data source and formula because the app can process data locally if the formula can't be delegated.

 There are some canvas apps features that you would want to consider when optimizing your app start performance by using Concurrent function to load data from multiple sources concurrently.